$3.6 billion worth of Bitcoin coaxed from long-term storage by November rally By Cointelegraph - Up News Info

 The November BTC rally to test all-time price highs saw more than 1% of Bitcoin’s supply move out of long-term storage.

-According to Unchained Capital’s ‘hodlwaves’ metric, which measures the time since has moved on-chain, roughly 15% of the Bitcoin that had not been moved for five and seven years as of Nov.
-1 were finally transferred on-chain during the month of November.
+According to Unchained Capital’s “hodlwaves” metric, which measures the time since has moved on-chain, roughly 15% of the Bitcoin that had not been moved for between five and seven years as of Nov.
+1 was finally transferred on-chain during the month of November.

 Continue Reading on Coin Telegraph